Certified Local Program

 How It Works

 Our team processes and reviews applications within 5-10 business days.
-This includes performing an audit spot check to verify the food purchases submitted, as well as to verify compliance with our Fair Marketing Standard.
+This includes performing an audit spot check to verify the food purchases submitted and verifying compliance with our Fair Marketing Standard.

 The Certified Local Standards were designed with consultation from chefs and restaurant owners.
 The two certification tiers available allows the program to meet restaurants where they are while ensuring that the accreditation is meaningful for consumers.
 The Core tier makes certification accessible and possible for all restaurants in our communities supporting local food, while the Exceptional tier allows restaurants that go above and beyond to receive special recognition.

 - Fair Marketing – Within the past 30 days, restaurants must have purchased product from every farm listed on the menu, displays, or marketing materials (including website).

 - Best practice: If a restaurant does not change its menu on at least a monthly basis, farm names and products should be displayed on a chalkboard or other changeable display.